mythaxis/WorkSpace/content/posts/2008-05-14-anti-ethics.md

 A sharp chemical kick from Babs (plus a little micro voltage to the spine), and I shuck off my depression like old trainers.
 A sub vocalized admonishment follows from Babs:

-_“Please focus operator, maudlin musings are not constructive”_
+_"Please focus operator, maudlin musings are not constructive"_

 Prick.